-For the fourth consecutive year, the Basilica Non-Fiction Screening Series forms the bulk of Basilica’s film program, celebrating the cross-cultural potential of documentary filmmaking through FREE community screenings and discussions with filmmakers.
+For the fifth consecutive year, the Basilica Non-Fiction Screening Series forms the bulk of Basilica’s film program, celebrating the cross-cultural potential of documentary filmmaking through FREE community screenings and discussions with filmmakers.
 We are dedicated to screening documentary films and to presenting films produced and directed by local emerging filmmakers whenever possible.

 The series has hosted Albert Maysles, Daniel McCabe, Stephanie Wang-Breal, the Safdie Brothers, John Waters, Jon Bowermaster, Barbara Hammer, Kidlat Tahimik, Marie Losier, Theo Anthony, Charles Atlas and many others in Basilica’s 150-seat North Hall cinema.